infrahq/infra/docs/helm.md

 ## Advanced Ingress Configuration

-Infra Servers can be configured exposes port 80 (HTTP) and 443 (HTTPS).
-Use the following Ingress controller specific examples to configure Infra Server Ingress.
+Infra server can be configured exposes port 80 (HTTP) and 443 (HTTPS).
+Use the following Ingress controller specific examples to configure Infra server Ingress.

 ### Ambassador (Service Annotations)